 The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring their approval.
 It also holds special meetings when important matters require action between scheduled meetings.
 Members of senior management regularly attend meetings to report on and discuss their areas of responsibility.
-During 2016, the Board held 15 meetings and acted by unanimous written consent once.
+During 2017, the Board held 7 meetings and acted by unanimous written consent three times.
 The Board has three standing committees:

-- the audit committee, which held four meetings in 2016; - the compensation committee, which held 11 meetings and acted by unanimous written consent once in 2016; and - the nominating and corporate governance committee, which held three meetings in 2016.
+- the audit committee, which held four meetings in 2017; - the compensation committee, which held nine meetings and acted by unanimous written consent three times in 2017; and - the nominating and corporate governance committee, which held four meetings in 2017.

-Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2016.
+Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2017 except for Dr. Gotto, who attended 71% of the total meetings of the Board and committees of our Board upon which he served.
 The Board of Directors regularly holds executive sessions of the independent directors.
 Executive sessions do not include employee directors or directors who do not qualify as independent under NASDAQ and SEC rules.